expect_graph checklist for plugins¶

 Pass these as keyword arguments to expect_graph:

-mode: one of"all"(default; all patterns must match),"any"(at least one matches), or"exact"(the entire graph must equal the pattern).must_absent: global list of operator names that must not appear anywhere.no_unused_inputs: whenTrue, fail if the graph retains dangling inputs.no_unused_function_inputs: extend the check to imported ONNX function bodies (requiressearch_functions=True).search_functions: include function bodies (control-flow subgraphs) in the search.symbols: dictionary mapping symbolic dim labels toNoneor an integer (unifies across all patterns).
+mode: one of"all"(default; all patterns must match) or"any"(at least one matches).must_absent: global list of operator names that must not appear anywhere.no_unused_inputs: whenTrue, fail if the graph retains dangling inputs.no_unused_function_inputs: extend the check to imported ONNX function bodies (requiressearch_functions=True).search_functions: include imported ONNX Function bodies in the search.
+It does not walk arbitraryIf/Loopgraph attributes.symbols: dictionary mapping symbolic dim labels toNoneor an integer (unifies across all patterns).explain_on_fail: print the compact graph diagnostic when a match fails (enabled by default).

 The matcher automatically walks through helper nodes that frequently sit on the